harith54/Website/README.md

 - Optimized performance through minified code and compressed images
 - Running the Site

-The site is deployed and can be viewed live at [WEBSITE URL].
+The site is deployed and can be viewed live at [https://harith54.github.io/Website/].

 Alternatively, you can run it locally by: